Do you remember the 21st night of September?

-SCWC*LA16 (IRVINE) LOCATION: The conference will again be held at the Wyndham Irvine Hotel, located at 17941 Von Karman Avenue, Irvine, CA 92614.
-Dates are September 21-23, 2018.
-Lodging discounts are available to SCWC conferees.
-Phone (949) 863-1999 to book your reservation, or click here to do so online.
-Deadline for discounted hotel registration is August 30, 2018.
+SCWC*LA/IRVINE 18 LOCATION: The conference will likely return to Sonesta Irvine Hotel (formerly Wyndham Irvine), located at 17941 Von Karman Avenue, Irvine, CA 92614.
+Dates are September 17-19, 2021.
+Lodging discounts will be available to SCWC conferees.
+Phone (949) 863-1999 to book your reservation, or do so online (when available).
+Deadline for discounted hotel registration is pending until June 15.

 –Michael Steven Gregory